niladhikari/inventory-management-system-client/README.md

 # [Live Link](https://inventorymanagement-2e59d.web.app/)

-## Least five  different features in this project is:
+## Least features in this project is:

 - Our project's standout feature is the Home Page, where users are initially greeted.
 This page acts as a central hub for all our V Inventory, providing an easily accessible overview.
 Users can also explore our FEATURED SYSTEM,CUSTOMER REVIEW,know about our FOUNDERS and FAQ SECTION there some question answer, all from this single, user-friendly location.